mobiwek61/ReactWebpackStarterProject/README.md

 - Folder **nginx_host** has an nginx setup.
 Nginx is a HTTP server.
 It's here to serve as an example of nginx setup and to verify that a webpack build will run properly when deployed on a cloud.

 ### About Webpack
 - Webpack is used here as a command line utility.
 It is not part of this node project.
-It appears in package.json and is installed in node_modules so it may be run from the command line. **It does these things:**
+It appears in package.json (in the devDependencies section) and is installed in node_modules so it may be run from the command line. **It does these things:**
   - it's http server hosts the app during development
   - it creates a bundle.js for development, served by the http server and later an optimized bundle.js for deploying the web app on github pages, or an nginx server for example.
   - it monitors source files and auto-builds during development.